EXECUTIVE PRODUCER / DIRECTOR / WRITER

 Marcelo continues working as Art Director and collaborates in “The Matador” with Pierce Brosnan and Greg Kinnear, and “Vantage Point” with Dennis Quaid, Forest Whitaker and William Hurt.
 After his work in films like “Beverly Hills Chihuahua” and “Fast and Furious”, he continues to explore various positions within the Art Department, from Storyboard Artist to Production Ilustrator to Set Decorator.
 He continues working as Art Director – Mexico shoot in “Limitless” (2011), starring Bradley Cooper and Robert De Niro.
 His most recent collaborations as Art Director include “Little Boy” (2012), directed by Alejandro Monteverde and starring Emily Watson and Tom Wilkinson and “Hands of Stone” working for Production Designer Tomas Voth in (2013/14), starring Robert DeNiro, Usher and John Turturro.

-Recently Marcelo was Art Director in the Cuba Unit for “Transformer’s – The Last Knight ” and the Mexico Unit for “Everything, Everything”.
+Recently Marcelo was Art Director in the Cuba Unit for “Transformer’s – The Last Knight ” and the Mexico Unit for MGM’s “Everything, Everything”.
 As AIM’s Creative Director, Marcelo has created many of the stories from which Art In Motion’s Film and Serial slate are based.